 Skip to main content

-The first Belgium National Digital Skills and Jobs Coalition was created back in 2014.
-To adapt the Belgian Digital Skills and Jobs Coalition to the changed world, the Coalition was re-launched on 2 November 2020.
-The multi-stakeholder partnership focuses on tackling the digital skills shortage and aims to upskill and reskill citizens and workforce so as to enable the development of skills for all and the digital transformation of economy and society.
-National and regional representatives of academia, education sectors, industry, the public service, and the non-profit sector are invited to participate with valuable contributions to ensure that Belgium joins in the European effort to leverage the rewards of digitisation.
+The first Belgian National Digital Skills and Jobs Coalition was created back in 2014.
+To adapt the coalition to the changed world, it was re-launched on 2 November 2020.
+The multi-stakeholder partnership focuses on tackling the digital skills shortage and aims to upskill and reskill citizens and workforce, enabling the development of skills for all and the digital transformation of the economy and society.
+National and regional representatives of academia, education sectors, industry, public services, and the non-profit sector are invited to participate with valuable contributions to ensure that Belgium joins the European effort to leverage the rewards of digitisation.

 National coalition details